edcarp/organising-committee/minutes/2024/2024_01_18_EdCarp_Organising_Committee.md

 ## Announcements
 * Carpentry Event in Germany (CarpentryConnect? may have a hybrid option)
 * Alison Meynert is moving on (stepping down from steering committee)
+* Several members of the Carpentries Core Team layed off (https://carpentries.org/blog/2024/01/with-gratitude-to-our-legacy-core-team-members/)

 ## Discussion